Martian01/openTeamOneServer/README.md

 Nowadays, the gold standard for deployment in the cloud (even for simplified deployment at home) is Docker.
 We now provide a ready-made docker image of Open Team One Server on the Docker Hub.
 It is called `dockahdockah/openteamone`.
 There is no need to build your own, but the Docker files are provided anyway.

 With the Docker image you can set up a server on the fly, using the in-memory database.
-You can (but you don't have to) mount a local directory into the Docker container, for instance to inject snapshots and images into the filesystem, as we have done in the demo section at the beginning.
+You can (but you don't have to) mount a local directory into the Docker container, for instance to inject snapshots and images into the file system, as we have done in the demo section at the beginning.

 	docker run -v $LOCAL_OPEN_TEAM_ONE_DIRECTORY:/opt/openTeamOneServer dockahdockah/openteamone